Medicare Supplement

 As Senior Product Designer, I led the end-to-end redesign: from discovery and workflow architecture through interaction design and dev handoff.
 The new system, built on Muse v4, adapts dynamically to each carrier's rules while delivering a consistent, human-centered experience at every step.

-02 PRBLEM STATEMENT
+02 PROBLEM STATEMENT

 One rigid system.